Replication is the ability to create copies of a Cloud SQL instance or an on-premises database, and offload work to the copies.

 - Provide additional disaster recovery capability to guard against a regional failure.

-- Let you migrate data from one region to another with minimum downtime.
+- Let you migrate data from one region to another.

 See Promoting replicas for regional migration or disaster recovery for more information about cross-region replicas.